evitabarboza/Snake-Game/README.md

 - Add graphical improvements like a start screen and game-over screen.
 - Introduce obstacles to make the game more challenging.

+## Contribution

+If you have any suggestions or improvements, feel free to submit a pull request or open an issue on the GitHub repository.

 ## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the [MIT License](LICENSE).

+## Contact

+For any inquiries, please contact me at evitabarboza195@gmail.com